busy-tag/Busy_Tag_Spotify_Widget/readme.md

 ## Introduction

-The Busy Tag Spotify Widget is a Python-based application that fetches the currently playing track from Spotify account and displays it on your Busy Tag device.
-The widget displays the album image, track name, and artist information, updating automatically whenever the track changes.
+The Busy Tag Spotify Widget is a Python-based application that fetches the currently playing track from your Spotify account and displays it on your Busy Tag device.
+The widget now supports displaying track videos by fetching the track's .mp4 file and converting it into a .gif.
+It still displays the album image, track name, and artist information, and updates automatically whenever the track changes.

 ## Project Purpose